Skip to content

 89/100SUS Score

-Fudie started because I watched my roommates throw away a full bag of salad mix every single week — same brand, same size, same trash can.
-The problem wasn't that they didn't care about waste.
-It was that no tool met them at the moment the decision actually happens: 6pm, standing in the kitchen, trying to figure out dinner.
-That's when I realized the app couldn't start with recipes or grocery lists.
-It had to start with what's about to go bad — because urgency is the only thing that beats the 'just order Doordash' impulse.
-The hardest design problem was the scan flow.
-If it takes more than 5 seconds, people stop doing it by day three.
-If people stop scanning, the pantry goes stale, the recipes stop being relevant, and the whole system collapses.
-One interaction bottleneck breaks the entire product.
+Fudie started because my roommates threw away a full bag of salad mix every single week.
+The problem wasn't that they didn't care — no tool met them at the moment the decision happens: 6pm, kitchen, trying to figure out dinner.
+The app had to start with what's about to go bad, because urgency is the only thing that beats the 'just order DoorDash' impulse.
+The hardest problem was the scan flow — if it takes more than 5 seconds, people stop by day three, the pantry goes stale, and the whole system collapses.